Tell me more about the Frontline Health Workers Coalition.

 Who do we contact for more information?

-You say there is a shortage of at least 1 million frontline health workers in the developing world, and that the U.S. should set a goal to train and support 250,000 frontline health workers.
-Where did these figures come from?
+You say there is a shortage of at least 1 million frontline health workers in the developing worlD.
+Where did thIS figure come from?

 Don’t the developing countries have a role in this?